 And since you are doing a weekly transfer, even if the markets fall after week 1 or 2, you will be able to capture the fall over the next weeks.
 And the best part is once you have set it up, you wouldn’t have to lift a finger as everything is automated.
 End of the March you would have invested all your 80C money into an instrument which is both tax efficient and also have protected it against the market volatility.

 Remember to use this STP only if you haven’t done your full 80C savings this year.
 Doing your regular 80C investment via STP instead of SIP would also work, but if you forgot to put in the money in your Liquid fund your STP would stop and you wouldn’t remember to check it.
-Instead go for a simpler SIP as the difference between a monthly vs weekly investment wouldn’t be too much over the long run.
+Instead, go for a simpler SIP as the difference between a monthly vs weekly investment wouldn’t be too much over the long run.

 At least from the next financial year onwards be more regular in your investments and make sure you don’t get stuck with a bad investment at the last minute.
 If you have any other ideas on savings tax better with only 2 months remaining, please comment below.

-PS: This is just a simple idea for people to invest at the last minute.
+PS: This is just a simple idea for people to invest in the last minute.
 Each person’s financial situation might be different.
 Please get in touch with your financial advisor (you do have one right?) or email me at email@example.com for help.